strowk/mcp-k8s-go/README.md

 The following command-line options are supported:

 - `--allowed-contexts=<ctx1,ctx2,...>`: Comma-separated list of allowed Kubernetes contexts that users can access.
 If not specified, all contexts are allowed.
+- `--readonly`: Disables any tool which can write changes to the cluster
 - `--help`: Display help information
 - `--version`: Display version information